cachilders/tessellate-peripheral/README.md

-Successfully transpiled for the Onion Omega 2 and Omega 2 + with
+Successfully transpiled for the Onion Omega 2, Omega 2+, and LinkIt Smart 7688 with

 `GOOS=linux GOARCH=mipsle go build -o tessellate main.go`

 And synced to devices with

-`rsync -P -a ~/desktop/tessellate root@omega-XXXX.local:/root`
+`scp ~/path/to/tessellate root@<DEVICE>.local:/root`

 Start with ./tessellate